ssp21/ssp21-spec/ssp21.md

 interface ResponderHandshake
 {
     /*
-	* Validate the request and return the pair
+	* Partially validate the request and return the pair
 	* (ReplyHandshakeBegin, IKM) or an error
 	*/
     abstract validate(request: RequestHandshakeBegin)